chase-manning/personal-website/src/pages/presentations/building-decentralised-applications.md

 ???

 Here is an example one, you can see the title of this JSON at the top.
 The name of the NFT.
 The description.
-And at the end there the image, which is a link to an image that you can render on your UI.
+And at the end there is the image, which is a link to an image that you can render on your UI.
 Unfortunately, because the NFT space developed so fast and rather chaotically.
 There are many NFTs that use slightly different standards for this response data.
 And it sometimes needs to be looked at on a case by case basis.
 But this is a common response you would expect to see from a modern NFT collection.